Creating a work of art knows no rules. Does it or does it not? Hmmm…… Let’s dig into it!

-Well, presentation of data is more than just another work of art.
-Of course it is a science.
-And yes, science does have its own set of rules and norms.
-Which, if we abide by, we can strike the right chord.
-And if we don’t then our effort may backfire.
+Well, presentation of data is more than just any work of art.
+Of course, it’s ‘science’, and science does have its own set of rules and norms.
+Which, if we follow, we can strike the right chord, else our effort may backfire.

-Now before we get to the point, ask yourself a question.
-Why do we visualize data?
+Before we get to the point, ask yourself – Why do we visualize data?
 The answer is simple.
-We do not want to overwhelm anyone with big and complex data, rather we focus on breaking those data into easily understandable nuggets of valuable information.
-The viewers must fathom whatever your data represents, within a minute.
-Any longer than that, and you lose a potential client.
+We do not want to overwhelm anyone with big and complex data, rather we focus on breaking those data into simple and uncomplicated nuggets of valuable information.
+Within a minute, your viewers should grasp whatever your data represents.
+Any longer than that, you’ll lose a potential client.

-That being said, data display is both science and art intertwined!
-And as I said above it has rules as well.
+That being said, display of data is both science and art intertwined!
 So what are those rules?
 How can we make sure our charts are easy to understand?
-For you, we’ve come up with five.

-Hope these 5 rules of effective data visualization help you to visualize your data better and to tell powerful stories from your insights.
+Here are 5 rules of effective data visualization which ’ll help you to visualize your data better and to tell powerful stories from your insights.

-Perhaps this is the most crucial aspect for any data visualization process.
-Consider what this data will be used for.
-Create a wireframe that answers the questions that will drive meaningful action in your organization.
-What KPIs are vital to answering strategic questions for your business?
-What metrics do you need top include?
+Perhaps, this is the most crucial aspect for any data visualization process.
+Consider, what will this data be used for.
+Create a wireframe that answers the questions, which will drive meaningful actions in your organization.
+What KPIs are vital for answering strategic questions for your business?
+What metrics do you need to include?
 If your data visualization doesn’t tell a story, then what’s the point of presenting it in front of your target audience?

-Delve into the problems that your visualization is trying to solve and questions that it is trying to answer.
-Also the message that you want to convey through the presentation to your audience must be taken care of.
+Dig into those questions & problems that your visualization is trying to solve.
+Also, the message that you want to convey through the presentation to your audience, must be taken care of.

-It should not take longer than a minute for a reader to look at the graphs and charts and understand the purpose that it is meant for.
-If any in depth explanation is required, then you might still have to work upon the visualization.
-No matter how beautiful your numbers, charts and graphs are, if you don’t deliver useful conclusions and insights from the data, you are at a backfoot.
+It should not take longer than a minute for a reader to look at the graphs and charts and understand the purpose of it.
+If any in-depth explanation is required, then you might still have to work upon the visualization.
+No matter how beautiful your numbers, charts and graphs are, if you don’t deliver useful conclusions and insights from the data, you are on the back foot.

 Ensuring your data visualization answers a question, is an efficient approach to make it a hit.